Harry Nilsson: 1973–1979: Maverick

 Nilsson's disregard for commercialism in favor of artistic satisfaction was on display in his next release, A Little Touch of Schmilsson in the Night (1973).
 Performing a selection of pop standards by the likes of Berlin, Kalmar, and Ruby, Nilsson sang in front of an orchestra arranged and conducted by veteran Gordon Jenkins in sessions produced by Derek Taylor.
 This musical endeavor did not do well commercially.
 The session was filmed, and broadcast as a television special by the BBC in the UK.

+Nilsson appeared in a television special directed and produced by Stanley Dorfman for the BBC in 1973, entitled A Little Touch of Schmilsson in the Night, which was filmed live in the BBC TV theatre in Shepherd's Bush days after Nilsson and Frank Sinatra's arranger Gordon Jenkins recorded Nilsson's album by the same name with a live orchestra.

-1973 found Nilsson back in California, and when John Lennon moved there during his separation from Yoko Ono, the two musicians rekindled their earlier friendship.
+In 1973, Nilsson was back in California, and when John Lennon moved there during his separation from Yoko Ono, the two musicians rekindled their earlier friendship.
 Lennon was intent upon producing Nilsson's next album, much to Nilsson's delight.
 However, their time together in California became known much more for heavy drinking than it did for musical collaboration.
-In a widely publicized incident, the two with Ringo Starr were ejected from the Troubadour nightclub in West Hollywood for drunken heckling of the Smothers Brothers.
+In a widely publicized incident, the two were ejected from the Troubadour nightclub in West Hollywood for drunken heckling of the Smothers Brothers.